 1. Learn google search tricks, and have good googling skills in general.
 Seriously, this can get you places.

-Three of my favorite tricks are:
+My favorite tricks are:

 Making google search specific wording.
 I do this by putting quotation marks around what I want it to search for letter-by letter.

 Having google search a specific site or domain.
 I do this by just typing site: and whatever the website or domain is.

 Using a minus sign before a word, which will make google ignore results with that word.

 Using filetype:pdf to limit results to .pdf only, which makes it easier to find things like whitepapers, research papers, and university lecture slides.